openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 Time Series Graphs, particularly for the vegetation indices, can help users differentiate between different types of vegetation based on seasonal patterns.

 1. Click **[Add Widget]** in the upper right hand of the Geo-Dash layout screen.
 2. Select **Time Series Graph** in the Type drop down.
 3. Give the widget a Title.
 4. Select the Data Type:

-   i.  **NDVI, EVI, EVI 2, NDMI**, and **NDWI** are preconfigured with the
-      correct Landsat band calculations and image parameters.
+   i. **NDVI, EVI, EVI 2, NDMI**, and **NDWI** are preconfigured with the correct Landsat band calculations and image parameters.
 NDVI merges Landsat-4 thru Landsat 8 and Sentinel 2.
-For more information on these, please see the section titled “Add a Preloaded Image Collection Widget.”

-   ii. **Custom** allows you to graph an GEE image collection.
-An image
-      collection from Google Earth Engine can be added here.
+For more information on these, please see :ref:`add-image-collection-widget`. ii. **Custom** allows you to graph an GEE image collection.
+An image collection from Google Earth Engine can be added here.
 You simply need to know the image name, the band you would like graphed, and how you would like the graph reduced.
 For example:

-      a) GEE Image Collection - COPERNICUS/S5P/OFFL/L3_CO.
+      - GEE Image Collection - COPERNICUS/S5P/OFFL/L3_CO.

-      b) Band to graph - CO_column_number_density.
+      - Band to graph - CO_column_number_density.

-      c) Select the Reducer in the dropdown.
+      - Select the Reducer in the dropdown.

 5. Select a **Date Range**.
 If the end date is longer than the period of record, only the available data will be displayed.
 6. Click **[Create].**
 7. Reposition and resize to your liking.